Torrenting is a distinguished file-sharing process that involves numerous individuals (peers) in the downloading process.

 Another included feature is the option they provide to the players to choose if they want to participate in speeding up the downloading of others by contributing any of their bandwidth.

-Similarly, torrent websites (indexers) are now moving video and music streaming to the mainstream.
+Similarly, torrent websites (indexers) now stream video and music to the mainstream.
 Now, many websites have numerous ready-to-download torrent files that are all legal and free from copyright issues.

 When a file downloads from a website, it is usually drawn from a single server.
 This technology is ancient and straightforward, resulting in slow downloads and limited availability due to geographical restrictions.